Bell Nonlocality and device-independent certification

 - Self-testing: watch the video of a 30-minutes talk or read our most famous paper in the field.

 This expression usually refers to QKD setups, random number generators, and of course quantum computers.
 For the study and certification of those, see above.
 But we are also looking at devices with different functionalities: thermodynamical functionalities (engines and refrigerators), or even quantum replacements for basic optical devices (mirrors, cavities).

 To learn more:

 - Our models of rotor quantum engines: autonomous (no need of external drive) and with an obvious classical analog that facilitates comparison.
 The phenomenological notion of work coincides numerically with a notion inspired by quantum information theory.

-- Quantum thermodynamics: the first experimental study of the dynamics of a quantum absorption refrigerator.
+- We did the theoretical support for the first experimental study of the dynamics of a quantum absorption refrigerator.

 - Our theoretical study of a cavity made with quantum mirrors.
 A mirror here is not just modeled by a boundary condition: its physics matters.
 In particular the cavity traps light only if the response of the mirrors is faster than the time it takes for the light to propagate in the cavity.